Giovannaabruno/kel/README.txt

 TESTS
 - In the test file, we tested all our methods and various cases of it to ensure it is running.
-  We also tests each of the classes we made in the controller (layer, pixel, and project)
+  We also test each of the classes we made in the controller (layer, pixel, and project)

 SCRIPT OF COMMANDS
 1. to create a new project type --> new-project 800 600